potterzot/potterzot.github.io/_notes/books/economics/McCloskey2000.md

 updated: "20170706"
 ---

+### From @McCloskey2000a, an executive summary

+1. Choose a reader and stick with her.
+2. Avoid boilerplate.
+3. Impenetrable theoretical utterances have prestige but shouldn't.
+4. The table of contents paragraph is an abomination.
+5. Tables are writing.
+6. Don't overload sentences (i.e. keep them short).
+7. Sentences in a paragraph should be linked like (AB)(BC)(CD).
+This means repeating words.
+8. Avoid variation for the sake of variation.
+9. The colon (:) means an illustration follows.
+The semi-colon (;) indicates a parallel remark.
+10. Try to use less commas.
+11. Cultivate a habit of mentally rearranging words in each sentence - remarks should come at the beginning or end of a sentence rather than the middle.
+12. The end of a sentence is the place for emphasis.
+The main idea of a sentence should come at the end (1st) or the beginning (2nd).
+13. Try to remove this/that/these and replace with "the" or by the item being referred to itself.
+14. Watch out for bad words such as: via, the process of, intra, and/or, hypothesize, respectively, at least minimal, process of, thus, overall, basic, factor, etc...

 ### Chapter 1: Writing is the Economist's Trade

 * Good writing pays well, and bad writing pays badly.
 One of the best ways to be a successful economist is to work at becoming a good writer (and a good speaker)